 If you’re looking for a permanent option to replace one or more missing teeth, dental implants might be the right choice for you.
 While implants are an investment in your dental health and the appearance of your smile, these durable prosthetics can last a lifetime with proper care.
 Dental implants have an up front cost, but since they don’t need to be replaced, they can save you both time and money in the long run.

 A good candidate for this restorative option will have healthy gums and adequate jawbone to support the surgically placed post of the implant.
-If you are interested in a natural-looking, permanent replacement option for a missing tooth, call us today to schedule a consultation with Dr. Babb.
+If you are interested in a natural-looking, permanent replacement option for a missing tooth, call us today to schedule a consultation with Dr. Babb in Pineville.
 He’ll assess your dental health, discuss your needs, and let you know if implants are the right solution for you.